civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Procedure

-### Section 34
+### Section 33

-  **(1)** The Minister may issue an authorization under subsection `27`(1), `28`(1) or (2), `30`(1) or `31`(1) only on the written application of the Chief.
+  **(1)** The Minister may issue an authorization under subsection `26`(1), `27`(1) or (2), `29`(1) or `30`(1) only on the written application of the Chief.

   **(2)** The application must set out the facts that would allow the Minister to conclude that there are reasonable grounds to believe that the authorization is necessary and that the conditions for issuing it are met.

-  **(3)** If the application is for an authorization to be issued under subsection `28`(2), the application must include the written request of the owner or operator of the information infrastructure to the Establishment to carry out the activity that would be authorized.
+  **(3)** If the application is for an authorization to be issued under subsection `27`(2), the application must include the written request of the owner or operator of the information infrastructure to the Establishment to carry out the activity that would be authorized.

-  **(4)** If the application is for an authorization to be issued under subsection `31`(1), the application must include the request or consent referred to in subsection `31`(2) if it is in writing.
+  **(4)** If the application is for an authorization to be issued under subsection `30`(1), the application must include the request or consent referred to in subsection `30`(2) if it is in writing.

-### Section 35
+### Section 34

-  **(1)** The Minister may issue an authorization under subsection `27`(1), `28`(1) or (2), `30`(1) or `31`(1) only if he or she concludes that there are reasonable grounds to believe that any activity that would be authorized by it is reasonable and proportionate, having regard to the nature of the objective to be achieved and the nature of the activities.
+  **(1)** The Minister may issue an authorization under subsection `26`(1), `27`(1) or (2), `29`(1) or `30`(1) only if he or she concludes that there are reasonable grounds to believe that any activity that would be authorized by it is reasonable and proportionate, having regard to the nature of the objective to be achieved and the nature of the activities.

-  **(2)** The Minister may issue an authorization under subsection `27`(1) only if he or she concludes that there are reasonable grounds to believe — in addition to the matters referred to in subsection (1) — that
+  **(2)** The Minister may issue an authorization under subsection `26`(1) only if he or she concludes that there are reasonable grounds to believe — in addition to the matters referred to in subsection (1) — that

     any information acquired under the authorization could not reasonably be acquired by other means and will be retained for no longer than is reasonably necessary;

     any unselected information acquired under the authorization could not reasonably be acquired by other means, in the case of an authorization that authorizes the acquisition of unselected information; and

-    the measures referred to in section `25` will ensure that information acquired under the authorization that is identified as relating to a Canadian or a person in Canada will be used, analysed or retained only if the information is essential to international affairs, defence or security.
+    the measures referred to in section `24` will ensure that information acquired under the authorization that is identified as relating to a Canadian or a person in Canada will be used, analysed or retained only if the information is essential to international affairs, defence or security.

-  **(3)** The Minister may issue an authorization under subsection `28`(1) or (2) only if he or she concludes that there are reasonable grounds to believe — in addition to the matters referred to in subsection (1) — that
+  **(3)** The Minister may issue an authorization under subsection `27`(1) or (2) only if he or she concludes that there are reasonable grounds to believe — in addition to the matters referred to in subsection (1) — that

     any information acquired under the authorization will be retained for no longer than is reasonably necessary;

-    the consent of all persons whose information may be acquired could not reasonably be obtained, in the case of an authorization to be issued under subsection `28`(1);
+    the consent of all persons whose information may be acquired could not reasonably be obtained, in the case of an authorization to be issued under subsection `27`(1);

     any information acquired under the authorization is necessary to identify, isolate, prevent or mitigate harm to

-    federal institutions' electronic information or information infrastructures, in the case of an authorization to be issued under subsection `28`(1), or
+    federal institutions' electronic information or information infrastructures, in the case of an authorization to be issued under subsection `27`(1), or

-    electronic information or information infrastructures designated under subsection `22`(1) as being of importance to the Government of Canada, in the case of an authorization to be issued under subsection `28`(2); and
+    electronic information or information infrastructures designated under subsection `21`(1) as being of importance to the Government of Canada, in the case of an authorization to be issued under subsection `27`(2); and

-    the measures referred to in section `25` will ensure that information acquired under the authorization that is identified as relating to a Canadian or a person in Canada will be used, analysed or retained only if the information is essential to identify, isolate, prevent or mitigate harm to
+    the measures referred to in section `24` will ensure that information acquired under the authorization that is identified as relating to a Canadian or a person in Canada will be used, analysed or retained only if the information is essential to identify, isolate, prevent or mitigate harm to

-    federal institutions' electronic information or information infrastructures, in the case of an authorization to be issued under subsection `28`(1), or
+    federal institutions' electronic information or information infrastructures, in the case of an authorization to be issued under subsection `27`(1), or

-    electronic information or information infrastructures designated under subsection `22`(1) as being of importance to the Government of Canada, in the case of an authorization to be issued under subsection `28`(2).
+    electronic information or information infrastructures designated under subsection `21`(1) as being of importance to the Government of Canada, in the case of an authorization to be issued under subsection `27`(2).

-  **(4)** The Minister may issue an authorization under subsection `30`(1) or `31`(1) only if he or she concludes that there are reasonable grounds to believe — in addition to the matters referred to in subsection (1) — that the objective of the cyber operation could not reasonably be achieved by other means and that no information will be acquired under the authorization except in accordance with an authorization issued under subsection `27`(1) or `28`(1) or (2) or `41`(1).
+  **(4)** The Minister may issue an authorization under subsection `29`(1) or `30`(1) only if he or she concludes that there are reasonable grounds to believe — in addition to the matters referred to in subsection (1) — that the objective of the cyber operation could not reasonably be achieved by other means and that no information will be acquired under the authorization except in accordance with an authorization issued under subsection `26`(1) or `27`(1) or (2) or `40`(1).

-### Section 36
+### Section 35

-An authorization issued under subsection `27`(1), `28`(1) or (2), `30`(1) or `31`(1) must specify
+An authorization issued under subsection `26`(1), `27`(1) or (2), `29`(1) or `30`(1) must specify

 the activities or classes of activities that it authorizes the Establishment to carry out;